-(a) Subsequent measurement (continued)
+(a) Subsequent measurement (Cont'd)

-The Group and the Company categorise the financial instruments as follows (continued):
+The Group and the Company categorise the financial instruments as follows (Cont'd):

-(i) Financial assets (continued)
+(i) Financial assets (Cont'd)

-Debt instruments (continued)
+Debt instruments (Cont'd)

-Fair value through other comprehensive income ("FVOCI")
+• Fair value through other comprehensive income ("FVOCI")

 Financial assets that are held for collection of contractual cash flows and for selling the financial assets, and the assets' cash flows represent solely payments of principal and interest, are measured at FVOCI.
 For debt instruments at FVOCI, interest income, foreign exchange revaluation and impairment losses or reversals are recognised in profit or loss and computed in the same manner as for financial assets measured at amortised cost.
 The remaining fair value changes are recognised in other comprehensive income.
 The policy for the recognition and measurement of impairment is in accordance with Note 3.12(a) to the financial statements.
 Upon derecognition, the cumulative fair value change recognised in other comprehensive income is recycled to profit or loss.